thomasballinger/posts/2016-06-01-python-closures.markdown

 should imagine each module as its own planet.

-When functions are imported from another module, they emerge as emissaries from their planets live links back to their home worlds they use to look up variables.
+When functions are imported from another module, they emerge as emissaries from their planets with live links back to their home worlds they use to look up variables.

 For function objects in Python hold